-Now let’s try and set up a simple Instagram account
+Now let’s set up a simple Instagram account for automation

 Let’s look at the various options we have onand the various ways we are able to customize them.
 We’ll start by setting up our account(as shown above). once set and validated it should appear as below.

 The Instagram account I have chosen for this demo is relatively new with only 82 followers, You’ll also see that the tool has calculated the average engagement for this account and shows it at 20.7.